Kingxukai/linux/Documentation/networking/device_drivers/ethernet/amazon/ena.rst

 results/responses are reported asynchronously through ACQ.

 ENA introduces a small set of management commands with room for vendor-specific extensions.
-Most of the management operations are framed in a generic Get/Set feature command.
+Most of the woke management operations are framed in a generic Get/Set feature command.

 The following admin queue commands are supported: